LeventeBarczyDA/daml-race/README.md

 ## Use Case 2: Providing Identity

 Upon joining, racers need to provide a means of verifying their identity.
-This includes passport
+This includes passport, driver's license, and any government issued photo id.

 ## Use Case 3: Closing Registration